Skip to content

 2. Learn the Characteristics of Nylon

-Some of the beneficial characteristics of nylon fiber are actually responsible for making nylon so popular and effective raw material in a wide range of industries.
+Some of the beneficial characteristics of nylon fiber are responsible for making nylon so popular and effective raw material in various industries.

 • Exceptionally strong